-In 2021, effective communication has become ever more critical today, where remote working and greater work flexibility has become the new normal.
+In 2021, effective communication is more critical than ever before, especially with remote working having become the new normal.
 But how do you reach and communicate important information to your workforce amidst the information overload we all experience every day?
 Relevance and personalization are both essential, so too is the ability to receive information quickly and easily.

 Communication has advanced and developed at an incredible speed in recent years, which is worth considering when thinking about how to communicate with different generations in the workplace.

 Workplace veterans will most certainly remember fax machines, while the youngest generations will find it impossible to imagine a time without the internet and social media.

 Furthermore, following the advice of local health authorities around the world, many employers have made the decision to let their employees work from home.
 For employers, knowing how to communicate a remote workforce is of utmost importance.
 Don’t miss our tips on how to best communicate with employees working from home.

 Three Things to Consider When Choosing Work Communication Tools

 To make sure your communication reaches and engages every one of your employees, it's important to choose communication tools that: